cyanskies/another-toml-cpp/README.md

 Set `writer_options::compact_spacing`.

-If enabled the writer will skip any optional whitespace, can be used to reduce document size at the cost of readability(doesn''t effect array line splitting).
+If enabled the writer will skip any optional whitespace, can be used to reduce document size at the cost of readability(doesn't effect array line splitting).

 ```toml
 compact_spacing_off = [ 1, 2, 3 ]